12 dead in massive apartment fire in New York City

 Calling the blaze "one of the worst loss-of-life fires in many, many years," de Blasio said another four people were critically injured and "fighting for their lives."

+The fire is the deadliest in New York City -- excluding the Sept.
+11 attacks -- since the Happy Land fire at a nightclub in the Bronx in March 1990, which killed 87 people.

-Speaking at a press conference at the fire scene, de Blasio said at least 12 people were rescued from the building at 2363 Prospect Ave. in the Belmont neighborhood of the Bronx.
+Six people, including the four in critical condition, were taken to the hospital from the building at 2363 Prospect Ave. in the Belmont neighborhood of the Bronx.

-"The search of the building continues so we know that even though its horrible to report 12 are dead already, we may lose others as well," debalsio said.
+"The search of the building continues so we know that even though it's horrible to report 12 are dead already, we may lose others as well," de Blasio said.

+Five people were pronounced dead on the scene, while seven later died in area hospitals.

+Four children were killed in the fast-moving blaze, including girls aged 1, 2 and 7.
+Police said a young boy was also killed, but had yet to be identified.

 Fire Commissioner Daniel Nigro said the fire broke out on the first floor of the five-story building and spread upstairs.
 He said it was "way too early to tell the cause."